Santa Barbara Symphony, State Street Ballet, professional vocalists and New York City actors collaborate on ‘Kismet’

 The musical was adapted into a 1955 film, directed by Vincente Minnelli and starring Howard Keel as the poet and Ann Blyth as Marsinah.

-The Santa Barbara production includes New York City actors Jonathan Raviv as Hajj and Sherz Atehata as Lalume.
+The Santa Barbara production included New York City actors Jonathan Raviv as Hajj and Sherz Aletaha as Lalume.

-“It’s been 18 months that we haven’t had an (in-person) audience,” Maestro Kabaretti said.
-“We’re all looking forward to performing in front of a live audience.
-For the dancers, for the musicians, it’s a thrill to be back.
+“It’s been 18 months that we haven’t had an (in-person) audience,” Maestro Kabaretti said. “… For the dancers, for the musicians, it’s a thrill to be back.

 ‘It’s an important moment, and I couldn’t be happier to do something on this level of collaboration,” Maestro Kabaretti said.

-Maestro Kabaretti said the audience will likely recognize “Stranger in Paradise,” which Frank Sinatra recorded.
+Maestro Kabaretti expected the audience would recognize “Stranger in Paradise,” which Frank Sinatra recorded.

-Lonny Price, who is directing “Kismet,” also praised the music.
+Lonny Price, who directed the local production of “Kismet,” also praised the music.

 “Kismet boasts one of the most magnificent scores ever heard on a Broadway stage,” Mr. Price, known for his Broadway productions of classics such as “Sweeney Todd” and “Sunset Boulevard,” said in a statement.